nicolasluarte/phd_thesis/chapters/thesis_project.md

 previously presented way to model environment uncertainty and $q$ is the general case of Thompson sampling [@ZZ9I6KCZ#Thompson_1933].
 To select an action, a posterior is built for every action and updated according to the previously stated rules (Fig. 2).
-Then, for each posterior, a single reward estimate $\hat{r}$ is sampled, resulting in an estimated value for each action.
+Then, for each posterior, a single reward estimate
+$\hat{r}$ is sampled, resulting in an estimated value for each action.
 The action selected greedily, so $a = argmax_{a \in A} \hat{r}(a)$ where $A$ is the set of possible actions within an environment [@WFYYPZ3N#Wang_Zhou_2020].
 With this simple algorithm for action selection, the exploration and exploitation of different actions is balanced, actions with high associated value and certainty will likely draw high values in the sampling procedure, actions with low expected value and high certainty will draw low values, and actions with high uncertainty can draw lower or higher values.
 Because the process must be performed for every state, tractability is limited by the number of states.
-In general terms, a solution for this is to consider the reward vector as a weighted average over past rewards, with a step-size parameter $((0,1])$.
+To avoid the problem with tractability, rewards can be summarised as a weighted average of past rewards, with a step-size parameter $((0,1])$.
 The lower the value of this parameter the more weight is given to recent rewards, on the other hand, if it's closer to 1, then all the reward history is equally considered.
 More complex alternatives to this problem include modeling non-stationarity as Poisson arrival process that modifies the means rewards [@2S4JPDRG#Ghatak_2020], bayesian approaches to modulate past observed rewards [@VPX6THEN#Raj_Kalyani_2017], and explicitly modeling environment volatility in a bayesian setup [@BHR2NAEI#Behrens_Etal_2007].